PennyLaneAI/pennylane/doc/development/guide/tests.rst

 Creating a test
 ~~~~~~~~~~~~~~~
 Every test has to be added to the PennyLane `test folder <https://github.com/PennyLaneAI/pennylane/tree/master/tests>`__.
-The test folder is following PennyLane structure, and therefore a test needs to be added to its corresponding folder.
+The test folder follows the structure of the PennyLane module folder.
+Therefore, tests needs to be added to the corresponding subfolder of the functionality they are testing.

-Most tests do not require any interface (Autograd, Torch, TensorFlow and Jax).
-Tests without interface will be marked
+Most tests typcally will not require the use of an interface (such as Autograd, Torch, TensorFlow and Jax).
+Tests without an interface will be marked
-as ``core`` tests automatically by pytest ``conftest.py``.
-For general tests, you can follow this example structure,
+as a ``core`` test automatically by pytest (the functionality for this is located in ``conftest.py``).
+For such general tests, you can follow the structure of the example below,
-where it is only required to follow pytest guidelines:
+where it is recommended that you follow general pytest guidelines:

 .. code-block:: python